Skip to content

 By the end of a week, you'll have made seven original sketches.

-Join 65+ courageous people who have completed the full series!
+Join 85+ courageous people who have completed the series!

 Assumptions:

-2 / Art doesn't need to all sit in a gallery.
+2 / Art doesn't need to sit in a fancy gallery.

-3️ / It can be fun to withhold criticism, and explore within a framework: To enjoy something without quantifying "success".
+3️ / It's fun to withhold criticism, and explore within a framework: To simply enjoy something without expectation or quantifying "success".

 F A Q s: